Macchina-CLI/macchina/README.md

 - `$HOME/Library/Application Support/macchina/themes` on macOS.
 - `{FOLDERID_RoamingAppData}/macchina/themes` on Windows.

-> Note: Avoid using the names of built-in themes.

 To start using your theme:

 1. Run `macchina --list-themes` to verify that macchina has listed your theme.